Spondylidinae

-Spondylidinae are a small subfamily of Cerambycidae including slightly over 100 species, primarily in the coniferous forests of the Boreal hemisphere.
+Spondylidinae (often misspelled "Spondylinae") are a small subfamily of Cerambycidae including slightly over 100 species, primarily in the coniferous forests of the Boreal hemisphere.
 A few species occur in coniferous forests in tropical and subtropical areas (Mexico, Cuba), while very few genera (e.g., Zamium) are present in Austral Africa and Madagascar (e.g., Masatopus).
-Some sources spell the name as Spondylinae.

-Morphology

-Adult
+Description

 Spondylidinae are insects characterised by cerambycine aspect, generally with a more or less flattened, dark body, oblique head and scarcely elongated antennae.
 Their sexual dimorphism is scarcely evident; males and females are extremely similar.
 Unlike Cerambycinae, their stridulitrum is divided.

-Larva

 The larvae are completely different from those of Cerambycinae and similar to those of Lepturinae in several respects, being characterised by a rounded head and large labrum.
 They also typically possess two closely spaced small spines on the last abdominal segment.

-Biology

 Adult

 Spondylidinae are nearly all nocturnal or crepuscular.
 Only the genus Tetropium, characterised by finely faceted eyes, has diurnal activity.
 The adults live on the host plants, taking refuge under barks or trunks during inactive periods.